Sample Syllabus PHI140

 In addition, students will be offered two optional Saturday Night Video Chat Sessions hosted by Retired and Active Duty Soldiers who will discuss their experience during military service.

 During longer 12-week terms (unlike shorter 8-week terms), students will have the opportunity to develop their presentation and facilitation skills.
-They will lead a presentation on ethical issues arising in the context of war and peace, guiding a constructive dialogue on topics such as individual and collective responsibility within the chain of command, guilt, and war, views of death and the meaning of life, the virtues expected of soldiers, perceptions of the enemy, treatment of prisoners, war crimes and genocide, and the interrogation and psychological aspects of warfare.
+They will lead a presentation on ethical issues arising in the context of war and peace, guiding a constructive dialogue on topics such as individual and collective responsibility within the chain of command, guilt and war, views of death and the meaning of life, the virtues expected of soldiers, perceptions of the enemy, treatment of prisoners, war crimes and genocide, and the interrogation and psychological aspects of warfare.

 Students will be encouraged to think critically, analyze complex ethical problems, and articulate their thoughts effectively throughout the course.
 By the end of the course, students will have developed a strong foundation in ethical theories related to war and conflict, and they will be equipped with the skills necessary to engage in thoughtful, ethical analysis and discussion.